blackhat-t/blackhat-t/README.md

 ## About me
-I'm a software development engineer.
+I'm a software developer.
 I like to work with django, NodeJS and Idris.
 I love Linux Kernel based OSs such as archlinux and CentOS.
-I'm open-source development enthusiast.
+I'm open-source  enthusiastic.

 ## Stack I work with